TokamakUI/Tokamak/README.md

 ### Easily build React-like UI components in Swift for new or existing iOS apps 🛠⚛️📲

 Gluon provides a declarative, testable and scalable API for building UI components backed by fully native views.
-It can be easily added to existing iOS apps and you can start using Gluon for new app features without rewriting the rest of the code or changing the app's overall architecture.
+You can use it for your new iOS apps or add to existing apps with little effort and without rewriting the rest of the code or changing the app's overall architecture.

 ## Example code